MACONDO

 When is the Macondo Writers Workshop held?

 The Macondo Writers Workshop will be held in-person at Trinity University in San Antonio, Texas.
-The workshop begins with a Welcome Dinner on Tuesday evening, July 25th, 2023 and concludes on Saturday, July 29th, 2023.
+The workshop begins with a Welcome Dinner on Monday evening, July 20, 2026 and concludes on Sunday July 26, 2026.
+An early arrival option is available for an additional cost.

 Can I defer my acceptance?